-The Latest: Couple wants officers who pointed guns fired
+The Latest: Couple wants officers who pulled out guns fired

-PHOENIX (AP) - The Latest on Phoenix police pointing guns at a couple during a shoplifting investigation (all times local):
+PHOENIX (AP) - The Latest on a news conference called Monday by a couple that alleges Phoenix police officers violated their rights by pointing guns and profanely yelling commands at them as the officers responded to a shoplifting report (all times local):

-A man and his pregnant fiancée say they want Phoenix to fire the officers who pointed guns at them as police investigated a shoplifting report.

-Dravon Ames and Iesha Harper say they don’t accept the public apologies of Police Chief Jeri Williams and Mayor Kate Gallego.
+A man and his pregnant fiancée who had guns aimed at them by Phoenix police during a response to a shoplifting report say they don’t accept the apologies of the city’s police chief and mayor and want the officers involved to be fired.

-They say they haven’t received a face-to-face apology from anyone with the city since a bystander’s video emerged Friday.
+Dravon Ames and Iesha Harper say they have not received a face-to-face apology from anyone with the city since last month’s incident came to light with a video recording by a bystander.

-It shows officers aiming guns and yelling profanities at a man and a pregnant woman holding a baby last month.

-The couple say their 4-year-old daughter had stolen a doll from a store without their knowledge.
-They have filed a $10 million claim against the city alleging civil rights violations by officers.
+Harper is six months pregnant, and the couple’s 4- and 1-year-old daughters witnessed the encounter.

+The Rev. Jarrett Maupin, a civil rights advocate, said at a Monday news conference outside city hall that he is calling on other leaders to flood a Tuesday community meeting on the incident and a Wednesday Phoenix City Council meeting.

 The Phoenix police union is urging calm amid the uproar over a videotaped encounter of officers who pointed guns and yelled profanities at a family last month while responding to a shoplifting report.